neo-ngd/reference/How-To-Become-NEO-Consensus-Nodev1.2.md

 ### Candidate Types

-Due to the two methods of governance, there are two ways of becoming a consensus node:
+As there are currently two methods of governance, there are two ways of becoming a consensus node:

 **1) On-Chain governance Candidates**